-'Remembrance' Is A Speculative Fiction Debut About A Hidden Stop On The Underground Railroad That's Protected By More Than Secrecy
+This New Speculative Fiction Novel Is About A Hidden Stop On The Underground Railroad

 Coming next January from debut author Rita Woods, Remembrance is a multi-generational story of love and loss, partially set against the backdrop of trans-Atlantic slavery in Haiti and New Orleans.
 Bustle is pleased to exclusively reveal both the cover and a peak inside the novel below, so you can get hyped for Remembrance's release on Jan.
 21, 2020.